GnuPG signing party

 4. Export your key by running gpg --armor --export MY-ID.
 Share this form of your key with the other key-signing attendees.

 5. Prepare to confirm the other attendees safely received your key: Display your key’s fingerprint with gpg --fingerprint MY-ID.
+The fingerprint is comprised of 40 hex digits, and they are separated by spaces to make them easier for a human to read.

 6. Import other attendee keys with gpg --import F, where F is a file containing their exported key.